kzmeyao/sando/src/places/usa/sabrina-lake-trail.md

 regionHierarchy: 'Inyo National Forest, California, USA'
 ---

-The Sabrina Lake Trail is one of the more popular trails in Inyo National Forest, but given the vast playground that awaits visitors, it still manages to offer solitude and tranquility for those willing to backpack to the end.
+The Sabrina Lake Trail is one of the more popular trails in Inyo National Forest, but given the vast playground that awaits visitors, it still manages to offer solitude and tranquility for those willing to hike to the end.
 For this trip, we set our destination for Moonlight Falls and the accompanying Moonlight Lake, one of the few alpine lakes at the end of the trail.
 We were totally unprepared for the beauty that waited for us.

 <figure>

 There was rain and the sounds of a storm as we kicked off our hike.
 It wasn't the best of signs.
-To add to the uneasiness, a hiker we passed along the way also said that they got hailed on the other day.
-We were differently feeling apprehensive, but as we arrived at Blue Lake, the location for our first night's rest, a scenic sunset quickly put our unrest to an end.
-It looked like it was going to be alright.
+To add to the unease, a hiker we passed along the way also said that they slepted through a storm and got hailed on the other day.
+That interaction definitely made us feel apprehensive, but as we arrived at Blue Lake, the location for our first night's rest, a scenic sunset quickly put our unrest to an end.
+It felt like everything was going to be alright.

 <figure>
 <figure>